Skip to content

 Software setup on a Raspberry Pi

-Instructions for PCs running other operating systems available below.
+Instructions for regular PCs running other operating systems in the Software setup on a PC section below.

 Update system packages